peter/python-content-api/README.md

 TODO:

+* Rename request.data to request.body for consistency
+* Add missing path, invalid method, and invalid request json body to app_test.py
 * List endpoint should support page, limit, and filter params
-* Implement support for the [Tornado Framework](https://www.tornadoweb.org/en/stable/) in `tornado_app.py`, see [this tutorial](https://medium.com/octopus-labs-london/how-to-build-a-rest-api-in-python-with-tornado-fc717c33824a)
-* Add status 405 and 404 (missing path, invalid method) to app_test.py
-* Rename request.data to request.body for consistency

 Some alternatives for building an API like this in Python with popular frameworks: